-To improve on the quality and consistency of our risk assessment and decision-making to lead to more informed supplier acceptance we are introducing a similar approach to our ESG Client Policy and following the same escalation process determined by the associated level of risk.
-Additionally a revised supplier assurance framework will help us to determine and assess any potential impacts of human rights, human trafficking, child and/or forced labour in our supply chain.
+The ESG Supplier Policy will follow a similar escalation process determined by the associated level of risk and corresponding business area lead.
+Additionally, we are planning a revised supplier assurance framework to help us to determine and assess any potential impacts of human rights, human trafficking, child and/or forced labour in our supply chain.

 Internal reviews of existing suppliers will be conducted at least quarterly depending on the associated level of risk.
-New suppliers will follow the ESG Client Policy prior to any agreement to work with the supplier and will follow our escalation process if necessary, to determine whether the supplier is right for our business.
+New suppliers will follow the ESG Supplier Policy prior to any agreement to work with the supplier and will follow our escalation process if necessary, to determine whether the supplier is right for our business.